-Summary: (include a detailed summary of the main themes and arguments of the reading; 2/3 text).
+Summary: (include a detailed summary of the main themes and arguments of the reading; 1 page).

-Relevance: (Describe how this reading relates to the course and our class discussions; 1/3 of text).
+Relevance: (Describe how this reading relates to the course and our class discussions; 1 page).

 (Summaries are worth 1% each)

 Grading Policy

 If a student misses an exam it will be possible to write a make-up exam in essay format, but the illness or emergency must be documented and approved by the Dean's Office (NT 218).